cd ../blog

 DisableShare chats using connectors is the highest-risk sharing setting

-When a chat session has accessed connector data (Google Drive, Gmail, Outlook, etc.), sharing that chat can expose the connector-sourced content to unintended recipients.
-This creates a direct path from high-sensitivity data sources to uncontrolled sharing.
+When a chat session has accessed connector data (Google Drive, Gmail, Outlook, etc.), sharing that chat can expose connector-sourced content to unintended recipients.
 Disable it.
-Sharing chats that have not accessed connector data is a lower-risk setting and can remain enabled if there is a collaboration use case.
+Sharing chats that have not accessed connector data is lower risk and can remain enabled if there is a collaboration use case.

 3. Audit Logging and Incident Response